Bake Play Smile

 Can you make shortbread ahead of time?

 Yes!
-Prepare the dough, roll it into a ball (or log), wrap in plastic wrap and freeze for up to 1 month.
+Prepare the dough, roll it into a ball (or log), wrap it in plastic wrap, and freeze it for up to one month.

 Defrost in the fridge (preferably overnight) before using.